What Does Golazo Mean in Soccer? Find Out Here!

 Where Did Golazo Come From?

-The term ‘golazo’ came from Channel 4’s Football Italia in the ’90s.
+The term came from Channel 4’s Football Italia in the ’90s.
 The show’s theme song cried “golaco!”
-Just listen to the intro here…

-The music producer of the intro song altered the byte to sound like ‘Go Lazio’ but it later morphed into ‘golazo’ where it has been popularized in Italy and the rest of Europe.
+The music producer of the intro song altered the byte to sound like ‘Go Lazio’ but it later morphed into ‘golazo’ which has been popularized in Italy and the rest of Europe.

 Pretty cool that it stuck, huh?